Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 - step-out: move from base to edge, fade out reverse the direction when unfocus (or when returning to a previous state).
   When some components are already on screen but have to be replaced, how to easily avoid crossed path?
-  Only move the focused component.
+  1. Only move the focused component.
 Side components follow the step-in/step-out process
+  2. move them even with crossed path (but try to avoid them) (like GKeep when reorganizing).
+It will helps user identify already known components.

 # Atomic Design